-The study area laid within the eastern Himalayan region (II) and the sub-tropical zone (NEH-4) of Manipur.
-In the experimental farm of Central Agricultural University, Imphal, a study was conducted for two successive years during the kharif season of 2018 and 2019.
-The coordinates of the study plot was 24.45° N and 93.56° E and elevation of 790 m above mean sea level.
+The study area comes under the eastern Himalayan region (II) and the sub-tropical zone (NEH-4) of Manipur.
+In the experimental farm of Central Agricultural University, Imphal, a study was conducted for two consecutive years during the kharif season of 2018 and 2019.
+The field coordinates was 24.45° N and 93.56° E and elevation of 790 m above mean sea level.
 The land was moderately leveled with clay textured soil.
 The pH value of 5.5 of the initial soil analyses documented that the soil was slightly acidic with high organic carbon content of 1.15%.
-The N availability of the soil was medium (322 kg ha-1), the available $P_2O_r$ and available K2O in the soil was also medium (17.59 kg ha-1 and 287.17 kg ha-1, respectively).
-The mean temperature during both the years of experiment has recorded 27.63 °C, as a maximum and 18.85 °C, as a minimum.
-The average yearly rainfall of the site was 1730 mm.
+The N availability of the soil was medium (322 kg ha-1), the available P2O5 and available K2O in the soil was also medium (17.59 kg ha-1 and 287.17 kg ha-1, respectively).
+The mean temperature during both the years of experiment has recorded a maximum of 27.63 °C and minimum of 18.85 °C. The average annual rainfall of the site was 1730 mm.